jacquesA-alt/auto-annotated-portfolio/content/pages/index.md

     colors: colors-b
     backgroundSize: full
     title: 'Bio '
-    subtitle: >-
-      I'm Avery Holmes.
+    subtitle: "I'm Avery Holmes.
 I'm a Fashion Designer From Pennsylvania whose  Journey into Fashion Started from my fight with self expression.
-I wanted fashion to explain the way om feeling without me saying the way o felt.So I used clothing as language for that .
+I wanted fashion to explain the way im \_feeling without me saying the way i felt.So I used clothing as language for that ."
     styles:
       self:
         height: auto